Larchmont Avenue Church (LAC) is deeply committed to serving those in need and is known for its service in our community and abroad.

 HOPE Community Services which opened the doors of its first soup kitchen in 1984 has grown to become the largest emergency food pantry and soup kitchen in the region.
 The scope of services it now provides to its clients includes clothing and hygiene needs, language training, counseling, and immigration services.

-Larchmont/Mamaroneck Hunger Task Force is an all-volunteer coalition of community organizations, houses of worship, and concerned citizens dedicated to assisting local families who need food.
+Larchmont/Mamaroneck Hunger Task Force is an all-volunteer coalition of community organizations, houses of worship, and concerned citizens dedicated to assisting local families facing food insecurity.
 They run a food pantry that distributes a nutritional bag of groceries providing four days of meals, weekly.

 Local Agency Partners

-At Home on the Sound provides a support system to help elders in our community continue to enjoy a vibrant lifestyle as they age, while remaining in their own homes in the Larchmont-Mamaroneck community, on the Sound Shore of Westchester County, New York.
+At Home on the Sound provides a support system to help elders in our community continue to enjoy a vibrant lifestyle as they age, while remaining in their own homes in the Larchmont-Mamaroneck community.

 The Larchmont/Mamaroneck Community Counseling Center addresses the mental health needs of youth, young adults, and families by providing quality, affordable, and confidential counseling and psychological services.